 The casino always controls how many hours of playing time there will be in each event.
 I, personally, do not like to play in any major event with less than 8 hours of playing time.
 However the 5-hour events that I have played under this system have been quite comfortable to play in.

-The players that have played using “Tex’s TEARS” have approved of it by …
+The players that have played using “Tex’s TEARS” have approved of it by an overwhelming …